Link copied to clipboard!

 It can often be difficult to tell if the news you watch is biased.
 If you have settled on a news channel, it’s usually because you trust the information you are gaining.
 Unfortunately, many trust the information they are hearing because it confirms what they already believe.
 This is referred to as “confirmation bias.”
 It is important to challenge your beliefs and get third-party verification that what you are hearing is the full story.
 This is why we recommend using Biasly to compare different news stories side-by-side using our bias ratings to figure out what both sides think of a political issue.

-Although Biasly’s analysis found Newsweek to be mostly Center at 6%, this can vary depending on the article.
+Although Biasly’s analysis found Newsweek to be mostly Center, this can vary depending on the article.
 Given that other third-party bias research agencies rated Newsweek differently but altogether Moderate, you should always take a close look at individual articles rather than judging the news source as a whole.
 Biasly’s political leading score and other tools on Biasly.com can be essential tools for finding the bias of any particular article.

 Most Popular